 - A trading day with a comparatively narrow trading range but with a wide profile with a little or no range extension is termed as a Non-Trend Day.

 - A day with a symmetrical profile much closer to the Point of Control is termed as a “Neutral Day.

 How is a Market Profile Indicator Used in Forex?

 Forex or foreign exchange is the most liquid of all financial markets.
+You can check out more about the best forex broker UK platform.
 Therefore, it demands a robust tool to analyze it; Profile indicator can be used as a powerful tool to analyze the forex trading market; how it is explained below; have a look.

 - Help traders to understand both the short term and the long-term value in the forex market.

 When a trader intends to buy or sell any financial instrument from a forex market, he must understand where the value lies as compared to the current market price.
 This is where the Market Profile indicator helps Forex traders to identify both the short-term and long-term value in the market.
 It is the only charting technique discovered so far that can identify value in the marketplace for any particular currency pair.